Carmen (2022 film): Production

 In May 2017, Benjamin Millepied was set to make his feature film directorial debut with the film version of Carmen for Chapter 2, originally conceived as "a modern-day reimagining of one of the world's most celebrated operas".
 Once completed, Millepied recognized his film was less an adaptation than "a version of Bizet's tragedy from a parallel universe".
 Loïc Barrère and Millepied will write the script.
-In May 2019, Sony Pictures Classics acquired distribution rights for the film and Nilo Cruz will write the script.
+In May 2019, Sony Pictures Classics acquired distribution rights to the film for North and Latin America, Scandinavia, Eastern Europe, the CIS and the Middle East, with TF1 Studio selling remaining territories and Nilo Cruz writing the script.
 In November 2020, Alexander Dinelaris Jr. was revealed to have co-written the script with Millepied and Loïc Barrère.

-Cast
+Casting

 In May 2019, it was announced that Melissa Barrera and Jamie Dornan were cast as Carmen and Aidan, respectively.
 In November 2020, Paul Mescal replaced Dornan and Rossy de Palma was cast in the film.

 Filming

 Principal photography commenced on 18 January 2021 in Australia with Jörg Widmer as the cinematographer, and wrapped in early March 2021.